The J stands for Joseph Wittmann.

 Joseph Wittmann, Queens Ward 4, appears in census records from 1900 to 1930.
 Over that period, he listed himself as a bottler, proprietor, manufacturer and retail merchant of mineral/soda water.
 According to a September 28, 1940 Brooklyn Daily Eagle article announcing his death, Wittmann was born in Brooklyn and lived in Queens for 46 years.
 He died in 1940 at the age of 76.

 The business apparently started in Brooklyn in the late 1880’s.
-Joseph Wittmann, bottler, was listed in the 1889 and 1890 Brooklyn directories, with an address of 729 Flushing Avenue.
+Joseph Wittmann, bottler, was listed in the Brooklyn directories between 1889 and 1891 with an address of 729 Flushing Avenue.
 He was not listed in the 1887 Directory.

 I found three mouth blown bottles, all embossed “Woodhaven”.
 Two are large (28 oz); one has a tooled blob finish and the other a tooled crown finish.
 The third is smaller (8oz) with a tooled crown finish.
 The larger bottles used slug plates while the smaller one is a private mold.
 All three fit the earlier years that the business was in Woodhaven

 I’ve also observed machine made (28oz) bottles in the bays as well.